Fragtality/PilotsDeck/README.md

 <img src="Plugin/Plugin/Images/ActionSwitch@2x.png" width="40">

 ### Simple Button
-Everything you can configure here is already described: You set a **Command** to be excecuted (with an optional **Guard**) and the **Background** Image to show at all Times.
+Everything you can configure here is already described: You set a **Command** to be executed (with an optional **Guard**) and the **Background** Image to show at all Times.
 This Action is great for Keyboards found on (M)CDUs, Transponders or some COM Radios.
 Or Chrono-, Test- and View-Buttons.
 A straight and honest Button, not much to describe here 😅
 <br/><br/><br/><br/>